 Let’s not forget the standard lunch box idea from Modern Honey of Lunch Box Finger Food using any tiny bites from kiwi slices to carrot sticks to boiled eggs.
 Hummus, salsa and peanut butter are perfect sauces to add for a dip.
 Very few kids will turn their noses up at cheese and crackers, grapes or orange slices.
 Keep it basic if you are struggling.

-One of the lunch box recipes the kids will love because they can get involved with the kneading, mixing and brushing with egg.
-These Brown Bread Rolls from One Yummy Mummy are so easy to bake and the recipe makes six so depending on your family size you may get a few lunches out of them too.
+One of the lunch box recipes the kids will love because they can get involved with the mixing and scooping out of the mix.
+These Brown Soda Bread Rolls from Lili Forberg are so easy to bake and the recipe makes twelve, so depending on your family size you may get a few lunches out of them too.
 Otherwise double the recipe and save yourself the tears when they are all gone.

 You May Also Enjoy Whole Grain Rolls with Oats and Seeds